 6.2 Quality objectives and planning to achieve them.

-Requirements for objective planning are tightened up.
+No quality plan can be complete without having measurable quality objectives.
 An objective should include a description of who is responsible, what is the target, when is it planned to be achieved.
 Progress must be monitored.
 Also, requires objectives to be set for relevant processes.
-Ensure that whatever objectives you implement they are SMART
+Ensure that whatever objectives you implement are SMART

-- Make sure they comply with the law and industry standards (e.g. don’t cold call out of hours, respond with 4 hours to callouts).
+- Make sure they comply with the law and industry standards.

 - Make sure they conform with the products and services to make them better.

-- Monitored – check what you are doing.
+- Monitor your objectives periodically to check what you are doing.

 - Tell the staff what they are and what you expect of them.

 Keep records of this.
 This should be included in the customer SLA and planning should be in place to ensure you can resource this response rate.
 An example could be Understanding the total number of planned maintenance, the number of reactive maintenance to ensure you calculate the appropriate levels of resources.
 Organizations need to clearly understand how these will be realized.
 For example, if your aim is to provide national coverage, how will this be achieved?
 What resources will you allocate, recruiting staff countrywide?
 Who will manage it?
 Have you understood when it needs to be achieved and what will you do to check it is effective?

 6.3 Planning of changes.

 The clause lists items to be considered in change management.
 When some changes need to be made in the organization either in the product, service, or process, the impact of the change needs to be considered before a change is made.
 You will need to demonstrate that you have: